I'M AN EMERGENCY PLANETARY TECHNICIAN.

 I am founder (1974) and president of Global Village Institute for Appropriate Technology, a non-profit scientific research, development and demonstration organization with projects on six continents.
 I am also Chief Permaculture Officer (2015) for Qi, a COOL DESIGN services company focusing on trillionization, climate stabilization, metabiophysical entanglement and stranded investment rescues.

-“We transform CO2 in the air into ecommodities that replace fossil products at a lower price.
+“We transform CO2 in the air into non-fuel ecommodities that replace fossil products at a lower price.
 We create sustainable yields, while fixing CO2.
 We are cooling the planet.”

 The tools in my kit include biophysical economics, biochar, circular economy, ecovillage, ecodistrict, cool labs, climate ecoforesty, leaf protein, biomass energy, terra preta, carbon cascades, food security, sustainable development goals, permaculture, organic and biodynamic gardens, and holistic management.